News and updates

 BAR career opportunities are available for auto professionals

 We’re hiring!
-BAR is seeking professionals in the automotive industry to fill program representative vacancies across the state.
+BAR is seeking professionals in the automotive industry to fill automotive program representative vacancies across the state.
 For information on openings and how to apply, visit Career Opportunities.

 Fraud alerts for DCA licensed professionals